 "Since we are a community of more than 2,000 homeowners as well as a luxury resort, having impeccable health and safety procedures in place has been a top priority for our company to ensure the well-being of our residents, guests and employees alike," says Jason Kycek, senior vice president of sales and marketing for Casa de Campo.
 "By working together with our clients and key partners to ensure we can all safely travel and meet again, we have been able to speed the recovery process that much faster and regain the confidence and trust again for people to travel."

 Kycek adds that those groups that have stayed at the resort "have all felt safe, comfortable and appreciative of the strict protocols we have in place," and that he believes that will strengthen trust in the property over the long term.

 Approach Wellness Proactively

-Health and wellness measures created for events over the past year were made defensively for the most part, as planners reacted to the pandemic and did everything they could to keep the virus at bay.
+Health and wellness measures created for events over the past year and a half were made defensively for the most part, as planners reacted to the pandemic and did everything they could to keep the virus at bay.
 In the future, planners can take a more proactive approach — and bring wellness to their meetings in positive ways.